bearmade/GoblinSGDK/README.md

 ----

 Key elements include procedural generation of the map as well as humorous procedurally generated battle system messages.
-The game  will also feature a stock-market-like system that will allow the player to buy and sell goblin remains.
+The game features a stock-market-like system that allows the player to buy and sell goblin remains.

 ----